SnehaKumarr/UPI-Transactions-Dashboard/README.md

 - **Remaining Balance:** The balance remaining after the transaction.
 - Additional fields relevant to transaction profiling and demographic segmentation.

+  ## Tech Stack

+- **Power BI Desktop:** For data modeling, visualization, and dashboard creation.
+- **Microsoft Excel:** For dataset preparation and preliminary analysis.
+- **Power BI Service:** For publishing and sharing reports online.

 ### Usage

 You can find the dataset in this repository.
 It can be opened with Excel or imported directly into Power BI Desktop for analysis.